trickyplan/Codeine/src/Assets/bower/corejs-typeahead/doc/jquery_typeahead.md

 * `hint` – If `false`, the typeahead will not show a hint.
 Defaults to `true`.

+* `autoselect` – If `true`, the first suggestion will be selected when pressing the Enter key.

 * `minLength` – The minimum character length needed before suggestions start getting rendered.
 Defaults to `1`.